October 7th, 2020, Issue Number 2

 - Laura Mirabella, Commissioner of Finance and Treasurer for the Regional Municipality of York.

 Friends Chair Penny Collenette has been holding national conversations with women who want to support The Prosperity Project:

 Working Mothers: 9-5 workdays are disappearing.
 Flexibility is dependent on the sector and the employer’s choice to embrace a less traditional workplace.
 Many male bosses needed to be convinced that women could work productively remotely.
-Male partners wishing to support their family, encountered barriers from reluctant executives.
+Male partners wishing to support their family encountered barriers from reluctant executives.
 Concern was raised about women’s leadership aspirations and work to mentor and encourage women to apply and succeed in promotions.
 These efforts are at risk.
-Special acknowledgement was granted to single mothers and women who have children with disabilities.
+Special acknowledgment was granted to single mothers and women who have children with disabilities.

 Immigrant Women experience issues with safety and are unable to work from home, they also face racism, networking and legal issues.
 The traditional 10-year transition for professional immigrant women to reach comparable jobs in Canada is now longer.
-Though resources are plentiful, they are not contained in a “one stop shopping”.
+Though resources are plentiful, they are not contained in a “one-stop shopping”.

 COVID 19 has impacted women’s access to the law and legal education.
-Universities are on the verge of bankruptcy, virtual teaching loads are unmanageable, and law students have seen dreams shattered.
-Court room capacity is limited impacting legal help for abused women.
-These legal implications are long term, and alarming.
+Universities are on the verge of bankruptcy, virtual teaching loads are unmanageable and law students have seen dreams shattered.
+Courtroom capacity is limited impacting legal help for abused women.
+These legal implications are long term and alarming.

 More topics will follow.
 Email Friends if you wish to be part of future conversations.